myui/myui.github.io/content/home/accomplishments.md

 [[item]]
   organization = "Information-Technology Promotion Agency, Japan" organization_url = "https://www.ipa.go.jp/"
-  title = "Super Creater Award"
-  url = "https://www.ipa.go.jp/jinzai/mitou/kinkyou/creator.html"
-  date_start = "2003-07-01"
+  title = "MITOH Youth Super Creater Award" url = "https://www.ipa.go.jp/jinzai/mitou/kinkyou/creator.html" date_start = "2003-07-01"
   date_end = ""
-  description = "Won Super Creater Award in the goverment program for young engineers."
+description = "Won Super Creater Award in the goverment program for young engineers.
+The MITOH Program aims to discover and develop outstanding human resources called Super Creators.
+Specifically, these are persons possessing creative ideas and skills for achieving software innovation and who can put these ideas and skills to use.
+Super Creators discovered through this program implemented by IPA are expected to play active roles as world-class IT human resources that help support Japan's IT industry during the next generation."

 +++